 Traditional French mayonnaise, so easy to make, yet so few take the time to do it.
-Have you ever wondered where this deliciously creamy sauce came from?
-In addition to its mysterious origins, I’ve included the authentic or traditional French Mayonnaise recipe plus two instructional videos at the end of this article by two French chefs.
+But have you ever wondered where this deliciously creamy sauce came from?
+In addition to its mysterious origins, I’ve included an authentic or traditional French Mayonnaise recipe plus two instructional videos at the end of this article by two French chefs.

 So you think you know Mayonnaise?

-It’s a popular condiment used in a number of countries.
-White in colour in some countries and yellow in others.
+White in some countries and yellow in others.

 Despite its popularity and being a super simple sauce to make, most people stick to commercially made store-bought Mayonnaise.